 The Great Blue Hole… It is like the holy grail of diving spots in Belize.

-I’ve been fascinated by this unique diving spot for a long time, even before becoming an advanced open water diver a month ago in Placencia.
-Actually, diving the Blue Hole was one of my main reasons of becoming an advanced diver, as this certification level is required to dive here.
+Actually, diving the Blue Hole was one of my main reasons for becoming an advanced diver, as this certification level is required to dive here.

 The Great Blue Hole is part of the larger Belize Barrier Reef Reserve System, a UNESCO site and one of the unique natural wonders Belize has to offer.